Slaughter and May: History

-Slaughter and May was founded on 1 January 1889 by William Capel Slaughter and William May both previously of Ashurst Morris Crisp (later Ashurst).
+Slaughter and May was founded on 1 January 1889 by William Capel Slaughter and William May, both previously of Ashurst Morris Crisp (later Ashurst).
 The firm's first office was located at 18 Austin Friars in the City of London.
 In 1974, the firm opened an office in Hong Kong, being the first London law firm to establish a presence there.
 During the 1980s and 1990s, the firm acted on a number of privatisations in the United Kingdom, including those of British Airways, British Gas and British Steel Corporation.

 In 2002, Slaughter and May moved to its current London office at One Bunhill Row.
 Slaughter and May closed its New York office in September 2004 and its Singapore office in October 2004, instead referring its U.S. work to Wall Street firms and its Southeast Asia work to the Australian firm of Allens Arthur Robinson.
 In December 2005, Slaughter and May agreed to cede its Paris office to the French law firm Bredin Prat.
 In 2009, the firm opened an office in Beijing, China, to focus mainly on M&A and outbound and inbound investment.

 In comparison to other Magic Circle firms, Slaughter and May has a minimal overseas presence.
 Its international practice largely relies on relationships with local law firms in other countries, many of which themselves have minimal overseas presence, and thus do not compete with Slaughter and May.
 These closely associated firms have included Clayton Utz, Corrs Chambers Westgarth and Gilbert + Tobin in Australia; Bell Gully in New Zealand; BonelliErede, Bredin Prat, De Brauw Blackstone Westbroek, Hengeler Mueller and Uría Menéndez in continental Europe; Shin & Kim and Kim & Chang in South Korea; and three of the Big Four law firms in Japan.

 Operations

-In 2015 its partners earned the highest profit per equity partner (PEP) of any UK law firm.

-In 2015, the firm represented 33 clients on the FTSE 100 and 44 clients on the FTSE 250, more than any other firm at the time, including governments, entrepreneurs, funds to leading banks, retailers, entertainment companies, industrial conglomerates and professional sports clubs.

-In London, Hong Kong and Beijing, Slaughter and May's core practice areas are mergers and acquisitions, corporate and financing work.
+Unlike most major UK law firms which operate as limited liability partnerships (LLPs), Slaughter and May remains a traditional general partnership.
+As a result, the firm is not required to publish public financial accounts, and its precise financial performance remains undisclosed.

+Despite this lack of official data, the firm is widely believed to be one of the most profitable in London.
+In 2024, the Financial Times estimated the firm's profit per equity partner (PEP) to be approximately £4 million, a figure that would place it ahead of its "Magic Circle" rivals and comparable to elite US firms.
+Other industry sources, such as The Times and Legal Cheek, have estimated the firm's PEP to be between £3.5 million and £4 million in recent years, though these figures remain speculative.

 In Brussels, its practice areas are competition, financial regulation, data protection, as well as trade issues raised by Brexit.